 Gloria Reuben (1964- ) is a Canadian actress.
 She played Jeanie Boulet on the television show “E.R.” from 1995 to 1999.
 In 2000 she went on tour with Tina Turner as a backing singer.
 She has been in films like “Timecop” (1994), “Nick of Time” (1995) and “Feast of All Saints” (2001).
 Currently in 2009 she plays Roz on “Raising the Bar” on TNT on Monday nights.

 On “E.R.” she played the first regular character on television who was HIV-positive.
 The producers had promised her character would not die.
 But in 1999, when she got burnt out and told them she was leaving the show, they wanted her character to die.
 She said no: how would that affect all those viewers who are HIV-positive?
 She got her way.

 Before she became an actress she was a beauty queen and a model.
 In 1986 she became Miss Black Ontario.
-Because her father is white (her mother is Jamaican), some said she did not represent the black experience.
+Her mother and father are both from Jamaica, but because her father is white some said she did not represent the black experience.
 When asked about that in 2008, she noted that some say that Obama is “not black enough”.